Tonsillitis? With you in a tic… Neuropsychiatric Sequelae of Group A Streptococcal Infection

 Investigations: where to begin?

-Diagnosis of PANS or PANDAS relies on excluding other causes of the presenting symptoms.
-Investigations in the emergency setting can be somewhat restricted by the time frame of consultation, and difficulty reviewing results especially those that take a few days to return from the lab.
+Diagnosis of PANS or PANDAS relies on excluding other causes of the presenting symptoms and, even with the diagnostic criteria, specialist input will likely be needed to confirm the diagnosis.
+Investigations in the emergency setting can be somewhat restricted by the time frame of consultation and difficulty reviewing results especially those that take a few days to come back.

-Whilst evidence suggests that it is unusual for several systemic non-suppurative complications to present concurrently, investigation for rheumatic fever (with cardiac imaging) and glomerulonephritis (urine, serum renal function and renal ultrasound) should also be considered if the patient presents with any systemic symptoms, or should any suspicion arise on physical examination.
+Although it is unusual for several systemic non-suppurative complications to present together, investigation for rheumatic fever (with cardiac imaging) and glomerulonephritis (urine, serum renal function and renal ultrasound) should also be considered if the patient presents with any systemic symptoms, or should any suspicion arise on physical examination.

 Treatment

-Paediatric team referral is essential for ongoing follow-up (usually outpatient is sufficient, unless any concerning features), with onward referral to a Paediatric Neurologist or Immunologist for consideration of immunomodulatory therapy if there has been no improvement with the initial course of antibiotic treatment.
-Whilst antibiotic therapy is the accepted standard first-line, efficacy across the full range of presenting symptoms is not fully known: studies suggest it has particular use in those presenting with symptoms of OCD.
-Cognitive behavioural therapy is also thought to be effective in antibiotic-resistant cases of OCD.
+Paediatric team referral is essential for ongoing follow-up (usually outpatient is sufficient, unless there are any concerning features), and multidisciplinary management is likely to be needed with mental health input, and referral to a Paediatric Neurologist or Immunologist for consideration of immunomodulatory therapy if there has been no improvement with the initial course of antibiotic treatment.

 Considerations for future practice and a note on prescription of antibiotics in acute sore throat

-When faced with the far more familiar presentation of sore throat/tonsillitis, tools such as the FeverPain and Centor scoring systems aid identification of probable GAS infection, and so help identify cases that may benefit from antibiotics.
+When faced with the far more familiar presentation of sore throat, tools such as the FeverPain and Centor scoring systems aid identification of probable GAS infection and so help identify cases that may benefit from antibiotics.

-However, the risk of developing latter immune-mediated consequences remains low even without acute antibiotic coverage, and it remains unclear whether antibiotics specifically reduce prevalence of PANDAS further.
+However, the risk of developing later immune-mediated consequences remains low even without acute antibiotic coverage, and it remains unclear whether antibiotics specifically reduce the prevalence of PANDAS further.

 The current vogue is turning against routine antibiotic prescription for sore throats, even in uncomplicated cases of suspected GAS.
-With ever-increasing antibiotic resistance, symptom reduction by 6-12 hours only, and potentially only a small decrease in risk of future sequelae with prescription of antibiotics in uncomplicated primary infection, overall benefit is questionable, and may be insufficient to justify antibiotic coverage unless GAS infection has been proven via swab.
+With ever-increasing antibiotic resistance, symptom reduction by 6-12 hours only, and potentially only a small decrease in risk of future sequelae with prescription of antibiotics in uncomplicated primary infection, overall benefit is questionable and may be insufficient to justify antibiotic coverage

-As a final note, it is worth remembering that diagnosis of PANDAS/PANS may not be a straightforward process for the child or their family, and the acute presentation of sometimes extremely bizarre symptoms in a previously normally developing child can be a source of great anxiety in itself.
+As a final note, it is worth remembering that diagnosis of PANDAS or PANS may not be a straightforward process.
+The acute presentation of sometimes extremely bizarre symptoms in a previously normally developing child can be a source of great anxiety and the disease course may follow a relapsing and remitting trajectory.
 As ever in Paediatrics, a holistic view of the family unit is crucial in provision of adequate support and quality care.

 Further Resources: